Non-small-cell lung cancer: Other treatment options

 The prognosis of patients with non-small-cell lung cancer improved significantly with the introduction of immunotherapy.
 People with tumor PDL-1 expressed over half or more of the tumor cells achieved a median overall survival of 30 months with pembrolizumab.

-Mobocertinib (Exkivity) was approved for medical use in the United States in September 2021, and it is indicated for adults with locally advanced or metastatic non-small cell lung cancer (NSCLC) with epidermal growth factor receptor (EGFR) exon 20 insertion mutations, as detected by an FDA-approved test, whose disease has progressed on or after platinum-based chemotherapy.
+Mobocertinib (Exkivity) was approved for medical use in the United States in September 2021, and it is indicated for adults with locally advanced or metastatic non-small cell lung cancer with epidermal growth factor receptor (EGFR) exon 20 insertion mutations, as detected by an FDA-approved test, whose disease has progressed on or after platinum-based chemotherapy.
 In October 2023, the manufacturer, Takeda, voluntarily withdrew Mobocertinib from use in the United States.
 In phase 3 clinical trials, the drug failed to show a significant effect on progression-free survival (PFS).

 Zongertinib (Hernexeos) was approved for medical use in the United States in August 2025.

+Sevabertinib (Hyrnuo) was approved for medical use in the United States in November 2025.

+Antibody-Drug Conjugates (ADCs)

+Antibody–drug conjugates (ADCs) are a class of targeted therapies that consist of a monoclonal antibody linked to a cytotoxic payload.
+In NSCLC, ADCs deliver chemotherapy directly to tumor cells expressing specific surface antigens, thereby limiting systemic exposure.

+Trastuzumab deruxtecan, a HER2-directed ADC, received regulatory approval for previously treated metastatic NSCLC harboring activating HER2 (ERBB2) mutations, based on clinical trials demonstrating significant response rates in this molecular subgroup.
+U.S. Food and Drug Administration (FDA) grants accelerated approval to fam-trastuzumab deruxtecan-nxki for HER2-mutant non-small cell lung cancer.

+Additional ADCs targeting HER3, TROP2, and other antigens are under clinical investigation for advanced NSCLC.

+Research

+Several randomized and prospective studies have found that stereotactic body radiation therapy may be a reasonable alternative for people who are not surgical candidates or who choose a non-operative approach.